Laugh and Get Rich: Plot

-Sarah Austin (Edna May Oliver) runs a boarding house during the Depression, always on the verge of bankruptcy.
-Her husband, Joe (Hugh Herbert) is a shiftless person who has never understood the concept of work; he is constantly involving them in get-rich-quick schemes.
-Their daughter, Alice (Dorothy Lee), has her eyes set on poor young inventor, Larry Owens (Russell Gleason), but her mother wishes she would become involved with Bill Hepburn (John Harron), seemingly from a well-connected family.
+Sarah Austin runs a boarding house during the Depression, always on the verge of bankruptcy.
+Her husband, Joe is a shiftless person who has never understood the concept of work; he is constantly involving them in get-rich-quick schemes.
+Their daughter, Alice, has her eyes set on poor young inventor, Larry Owens, but her mother wishes she would become involved with Bill Hepburn, seemingly from a well-connected family.

 Sarah's illusions about Bill, however, are dashed when Bill kidnaps Joe, whom he mistakes for Mr. Pennypacker.
-Shortly after this, Joe takes Sarah's life savings, which she has hidden in a lamp, and invests it in an oil well, conned into it by one of Sarah's boarders, Mr. Phelps (Robert Emmett Keane).
+Shortly after this, Joe takes Sarah's life savings, which she has hidden in a lamp, and invests it in an oil well, conned into it by one of Sarah's boarders, Mr. Phelps.
 When Sarah finds out, she is furious, so Joe goes out and takes a job as a ditch digger.
 However, much to everyone's surprise, the oil well actually strikes oil.
-Believing that they are rich, Sarah and Joe go visit Sarah's sister, Cassie Palfrey (Louise Mackintosh), who lives in an estate on Long Island.
+Believing that they are rich, Sarah and Joe go visit Sarah's sister, Cassie Palfrey, who lives in an estate on Long Island.

 While there, the oil well runs dry, and their newfound wealth evaporates.
 However, all is not lost, as they find out that one of Larry's inventions (which Joe has promoted), a tire valve, has attracted an investor, and they will be making over $50,000 per year off the invention, a veritable fortune in 1931.